-▲ WARNING Risk of accident due to unsuitable accessories on tire valves
+WARNING Risk of accident due to unsuitable accessories on tire valves

-If you mount unsuitable accessories onto tire valves, the tire valves may be overloaded and malfunction, which can cause a loss of tire pressure.
-Aftermarket tire pressure monitoring systems will cause the tire valves to remain open, depending on the design.
-This can also result in a loss of tire pressure.
+If you mount unsuitable accessories onto tire valves, the tire valves may be overloaded and malfunction, which can cause tire pressure loss.

-Only screw standard valve caps or valve caps specifically approved by Freightliner Sprinter for your vehicle onto the tire valves.
+Only screw standard valve caps or valve caps specifically approved by Mercedes-Benz for your vehicle onto the tire valve.